zone-eu/zone-mta/README.md

 Modern outbound SMTP relay (MTA/MSA) built on Node.js and LevelDB.

 > This is a **labs project** meaning that ZoneMTA is **not well tested in production**.
-Currently it runs on a single server that delivers about a million messages per week.
-In the future it should replace our outbound Postfix servers.
+Currently it runs on a single server that delivers about a million messages per week (this server handles outbound message forwarding and SRS address rewriting).
+In the future it should replace all our outbound Postfix servers.
 Handle with care!

 ```
 _____             _____ _____ _____